 There are hundreds of active social media sites in the world today.
 Many of them are popular in their societies and target non-English users.
 The following drawing shows more social media sites that must also be considered when conducting social media investigations.

-There are other country-specific social media services which are not listed:
+There are other country-specific social media services that are not listed:

 You got a fast overview of basic social media investigations.
 As you could see, it is extremely important to define a context using additional filters and operators.
 In practical use, this results in several difficulties that are often not mentioned when dealing with SOCMINT: